 - How testing samples are prepared

-Keep this in mind as you consider the current rating of a high power connector.
+Keep this in mind as you consider the current rating of hot swap connectors.
 The number alone does not tell the whole story.